Purifiers (Marvel Comics): The Choir

 In X-Force #4 using a brainwashed Wolfsbane, the Purifiers obtained Angel's wings.
 Using the blood from them, they were able to extract Apocalypse's techno-organic strain and grafted the strain into a group of Purifiers, some willing and some not.
 Those that received the grafts grew techno-organic wings very similar to Angel's Archangel wings.
-This group was dubbed "The Choir" and was created to "strike down Satan's spawn with God's own might."
+This group was dubbed "The Choir" and was created to "strike down Satan's spawn with God's own might".
 One of the Purifiers known only as "Gabriel" is the first to receive the graft and does so willingly and is appointed leader of the Choir by Father Risman.
 Gabriel and two other members of the Choir escaped Archangel's massacre of the Choir.

 Powers and abilities

 Being baseline humans, the Purifiers possess no superhuman abilities to speak of, relying on superior technology in their genocidal campaign against mutants.
-The Purifiers possess a variety of deadly armaments and munitions, some more conventional weapons like assault rifles, Flame throwers and anti-tank rockets, as well as more advanced and expensive equipment like Vibranium-based weaponry.
+The Purifiers possess a variety of deadly armaments and munitions, some more conventional weapons like assault rifles, flamethrowers, and anti-tank rockets, as well as more advanced and expensive equipment like vibranium-based weaponry.
 The group also used the knowledge contained within Nimrod's memory banks to great effect, although that advantage was lost when the Sentinel reactivated and destroyed its keepers, before being defeated by the New X-Men.

 The Purifiers are all highly trained, and have been shown to be capable of holding their own against both O.N.E. troopers and the X-Men.
 The group also possesses links to allied churches all over the world, and their membership includes corporate elites, political figures and intelligence personnel.
-This allows the Purifiers to avoid reprisals from law-enforcement agencies for their terrorist actions, like their raids on the Xavier Institute or the massacre at Cooperstown, Alaska.
-Combined with their secret nature and fanatical determination, the Purifiers are undoubtedly a deadly foe and a cause of great concern for the remaining mutants.
+This allows the Purifiers to avoid reprisals from law-enforcement agencies for their terrorist actions.